Azure/AzureDataLake/docs/Release_Notes/2016/2016_08_01/USQL_Release_Notes_2016_08_01.md

 # U-SQL Release Notes 2016-08-01
 --------------------------
-## Pending and Upcoming Depreciations
+## Pending and Upcoming Deprecations

 Please review your code and make sure you are cleaning your existing code to be ready for the following deprecations later this year (follow links for more details).